-Issued on 08.12.2021 using data to the end of November

-Over the next month, normal to above normal groundwater levels are forecast across much of England and Wales, with levels tending towards normal to below normal in the three-month forecast.
-Some exceptions are noted, including notably high levels predicted at Furness Abbey over the next month, and notably low levels at Ashley Green in the next three months.
+Issued on 07.02.2022 using data to the end of January Over the next month, normal to below normal groundwater levels are forecast across much of England and Wales.
+Some exceptions are noted, including exceptionally high levels predicated at Royalty Observatory in the one month, tending towards notably high over three months.
+In the three month forecast, groundwater levels at several more Chalk sites are predicted to be below normal, with some exceptionally low values.
 Note there are a reduced number of modelled sites.
 This is due to Covid-19 restrictions on access to sites in England and IT issues in Scotland.